amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 and new implicit definition site(s) are assigned for these variables.

-For example, given the following declaration, the type inference variable that is associated with the value x is generalized and has an implicit definition site at the definition of function id:
+For example, given the following declaration, the type inference variable that is associated with the value `x` is generalized and has an implicit definition site at the definition of function `id`:

 ```fsharp
 let id x = x